noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

 <http::/tourism.opendatahub.bz.it/swagger>`_ of the API.
 Some examples
 of their use can be found in section :doc:`tips`.

-.. note:: This section is :strong:`Work in Progress` and might be expanded.

 - :strong:`Seed` is used to set pagination.
 See tip :ref:`TT3
   <tour-tt3>`.
 - :strong:`Locfilter` is a composed parameters that uniquely